Skip to main content

 2

-Run the preview
+Run the workflow

-Click Run Preview.
+Click the Run Workflow button in the toolbar.
 Watch as:

 • Tasks animate to show execution progress